PHP - Introduction

 PHP performs system functions, i.e. from files on a system it can create, open, read, write, and close them.

-PHP can handle forms, i.e. gather data from files, save data to a file, thru email you can send data, return data to the user.
+PHP can handle forms, i.e. gather data from files, save data to a file, through email you can send data, return data to the user.

-You add, delete, modify elements within your database thru PHP.
+You add, delete, modify elements within your database through PHP.

 Access cookies variables and set cookies.